Parameter estimation and uncertainty quantification using information geometry: Results

 \FloatBarrier

 The probability density function for the multivariate normal distribution with two independent variables; $x,y \in \mathbb{R}$, with constant standard deviation $\sigma$ is

 In Equation (\ref{eq:MvNormal}) there are 3 parameters that we could estimate from data; $\boldsymbol{\Theta} = (\mu_1,\mu_2,\sigma)$.
 As we estimated the mean and standard deviation for the univariate normal distribution in Figure \ref{fig:UnivariateNormal}, we consider inference of both means for the multivariate normal; $\boldsymbol{\theta} = (\mu_1,\mu_2)$.
 Results are presented in Figure \ref{fig:MvNormal}.
-Even with a small number of observations ($N = 10$), we observe an excellent match between the confidence regions and geodesics when only estimating means.
+Even with a small number of observations ($N = 10$), we observe an excellent match between the likelihood-based confidence regions and geodesics when only estimating means.
 As expected, increasing $N$ results in a MLE closer to the true values, and tighter confidence regions.
 We also observe that the confidence regions are symmetric with respect to each mean parameter.
 When estimating only the mean parameters of the multivariate normal distribution, we see that the scalar curvature is zero everywhere.
 This is to be expected, as the Fisher information for normally distributed observation processes, Equation (\ref{eq:normalFIM}), depends only on the standard deviation and not the mean.
-As such all of the partial derivatives used to construct the Christoffel symbols, Equation (\ref{eq:Christoffel}), are zero; this vanishing of the Christoffel symbols translates to zero scalar curvature through Equations (\ref{eq:RiemannTensor}), (\ref{eq:RicciTensor}) and (\ref{eq:ScalarCurvature}).
-We also observe that in contrast to the evident curvature of the geodesics for the univariate normal case presented in Figure \ref{fig:UnivariateNormal}, the geodesic curves in Figure \ref{fig:MvNormal} appear perfectly straight when plotted in Euclidean geometry.
-The Riemann tensor (Equation (\ref{eq:RiemannTensor})) is zero everywhere when inferring multivariate normal means.
+As such all of the partial derivatives used to construct the Christoffel symbols, (\ref{eq:Christoffel}), are zero; this vanishing of the Christoffel symbols translates to zero scalar curvature through Equations (\ref{eq:RiemannTensor}), (\ref{eq:RicciTensor}) and (\ref{eq:ScalarCurvature}).
+We also observe that, in contrast to the evident curvature of the geodesics for the univariate normal case presented in Figure \ref{fig:UnivariateNormal}, the geodesic curves in Figure \ref{fig:MvNormal} appear perfectly straight when plotted in Euclidean geometry.
+The Riemann tensor (\ref{eq:RiemannTensor}) is zero everywhere when inferring multivariate normal means.
 This suggests that the manifold is flat.

+\cbl Results presented in this work predominantly feature 95\% confidence regions.
+We note that although this choice is common \cite{Fisher1992}, it is also arbitrary, and equivalent analysis could be performed at different confidence levels.
+In examples where the geodesic endpoints approximately align with the likelihood-based confidence regions at the 95\% level, we expect intermediate points along the geodesics to also approximately align with corresponding likelihood contours, in accordance with Equation (\ref{eq:geoCRdist}).
+However, in examples where we observe a mismatch between geodesic endpoints and likelihood-based confidence intervals at the 95\% level, we do not expect intermediate points along geodesics to correspond to likelihood contours.
+This is demonstrated in Figure \ref{fig:NormalModelCRs}. \cb

 Having considered the techniques as applied directly to distributions, we now incorporate ODE-based process models, such that our observations are normally distributed about the solution of a mathematical model.